1940

 men with his staggering 6 foot 2 inch frame.

-The most intriguing element to the archive photo is that it shows the engine cowlings of the
+The most intriguing element to the archive photo is that it shows the cowling of the plane's

 pattern before on this particular plane.
 Jack always kept the engines free of paint and polished.

-Within a year or so, this paint scheme was gone from images.
-Perhaps this photo is evidence of
+Within a year or so this paint scheme was gone from subsequent images.
+This photo is evidence

 photographed with altered TWA markings and polished aluminum skinned engines.